fusion-energy/neutronics-workshop/README.md

 Edit the script and try adding a first wall and central column to the model using the OpenMC [simple examples](https://openmc.readthedocs.io/en/stable/examples/pincell.html#Defining-Geometry) and the [documentation](https://openmc.readthedocs.io/en/stable/usersguide/geometry.html) for CSG operations.

-- Change the inner radius of the blanket to 500cm.

-- Change the thickness of the blanket to 100cm.

 - Try adding a 20cm thick first wall to the hollow sphere.

 - Try adding a centre column with a 100cm radius.